Charles Wang: Computer Associates

-Wang and his business partner Russell Artzt established Computer Associates in 1976, guiding the company toward its current standing as one of the largest ISVs in the world.
-One year later, Computer Associates became the first enterprise software company to provide multi-platform products, foreshadowing its ongoing emphasis on compatibility and integration.
+Wang and his business partner Russell Artzt established Computer Associates in 1976.
 By 1989, Computer Associates became the second software-only company to reach US$1 billion in revenues.

 Wang's tenure as CEO of Computer Associates was marked by rapid growth, frequently as a result of strict hiring practices and high expectations for executives of acquired companies.
 Nearly all of Computer Associates' managers were promoted from within, so very few acquired managers were kept.
 Newly hired salespeople had some sales experience, but specifically not in software.
 A Master's Degree in Business Administration held little to no value at CA, so employment candidates and acquired employees with MBAs were typically rejected.
 It was unusual for a technician to be considered for sales because the firm's training program was geared toward products instead of professional selling.
 The pass/fail demarcation was sharp, so perceived inadequate sales performance meant termination.
 All told, Wang engaged in several dozen acquisitions and those acquired facilities were repopulated with Computer Associates employees.

 He was also known for his commitment to a family-oriented management style, and for promoting several women to management positions.
 In 1979, three years after the company's founding, Wang had installed his older brother Tony, a one-time corporate lawyer, as president and COO.
 Tony held the position until his retirement in 1992 to make way for Sanjay Kumar, who joined the company via its 1987 surprising acquisition of archrival Uccel Corporation.
 In 1998, Nancy Li, Charles Wang's second wife, was named the company's Chief Technology Officer ("CTO").
 Responding to criticism over his so-called "paternalistic" management style, Wang had argued that the investment community punished Computer Associate's stock price because of his refusal to override his sense of familial loyalty to avoid the appearance of nepotism.